tapokVozmezdia/Alloy/README.md

 # Alloy
 server application + REST API, microservice architecture

-## This is work-in-progress application
+## This is a work-in-progress application